weisgroup/Sensor-Assisted-Neural-ABR-Video-Streaming-on-UAV/README.md

 The reference implementation for the project

-_An Sensor-Assisted Neural ABR Video Streaming on UAV_ will be submitted to INFOCOM 2018</br>
+_An Sensor-Assisted Neural ABR Video Streaming on UAV_ was executed during December 2017 to May 2018</br>
 by Xuedou Xiao,Taobin Chen,Wei Wang, Tao Jiang ,Qian Zhang

 The code is provided only for replication purposes, futher development is not plannde.